Skip to main content

 How Do Growth Hormone Secretagogues Affect Metabolic Markers?

-The influence of GHS on is a key area of consideration.
+The influence of GHS on metabolic markers is a key area of consideration.
 By increasing GH and IGF-1, these agents can affect glucose and lipid metabolism.
 While some studies have noted mild increases in fasting glucose and glycosylated hemoglobin (HbA1c) with GHS use, particularly with MK-677 and capromorelin, these changes are often considered to be of limited clinical significance in healthy individuals.
 The body’s intricate feedback mechanisms, where IGF-1 regulates GH peaks, help prevent excessive stimulation.

 Testosterone Replacement Therapy for Men